-To see that this problem is well defined, notice that the optimal solution, call it T^ , cannot contain negative angles: The smallest angle between arcs has to be at least as large as the smallest angle that arises in T. As a consequence, for each vertex in S, the order of its incident arcs in T^ coincides with the order of its incident edges in the input triangulation T. In other words, each arc triangle in T^ is well-oriented, i.e., it has the same orientation as its straight line equivalent.
-Therefore, no overlap of arcs or arc triangles in T^ can occur.
+To see that this problem is well defined, notice that the optimal solution, call it \mathcal{T}^ , cannot contain negative angles: The smallest angle between arcs has to be at least as large as the smallest angle that arises in \mathcal{T} .
+As a consequence, for each vertex in S, the order of its incident arcs in \mathcal{T}^ coincides with the order of its incident edges in the input triangulation \mathcal{T} .
+In other words, each arc triangle in \mathcal{T}^ is well-oriented, i.e., it has the same orientation as its straightline equivalent.
+Therefore, no overlap of arcs or arc triangles in \mathcal{T}^ can occur.
 Interestingly, this is a specialty of triangulations; the last conclusion remains no longer true if faces with more than three arcs are present.
 An arc quadrangle, for instance, may have self-overlaps in spite of being well-oriented, whereas this is not possible for an arc triangle; see Figures 1 and 2.
 We postulate for the rest of this paper that arc triangles be well-oriented.

-Fig. 1: Well-oriented arc triangle and quadrangle
+Fig. 1.
+Well-oriented arc triangle and quadrangle

-Fig. 2: These arc triangles are not well-oriented
+Fig. 2.
+These arc triangles are not welloriented

 We now formulate the angle optimization problem as a linear program.
-For each straight line edge e = pq in the triangulation \mathcal{T} , we introduce two variables φ{pq} and φ{qp} .
-The variable φ{pq} describes the (signed) angle at which the circular arc pq deviates to the left from the straight connection, when seen from p, and pq describes this deviation angle, when seen from q.
-Figure 3 offers an illustration.
+For each straight-line edge e = pq in the triangulation \mathcal{T} , we introduce two variables φ{pq} and φ{qp} .
+The variable φ{pq} describes the (signed) angle at which the circular arc pq deviates to the left from the straight connection, when seen from p, and φ{qp} describes this deviation angle, when seen from q.
 We have for all edges pq.
 For each edge e' of \mathcal{T} on the input boundary ∂D , we fix the two deviation variables to the values $d{e'}$ and $-d{e'}$ given by ∂D .
-So for a boundary edge e' = pq, we have
+Thus, for a boundary edge e' = pq, we have